GEMINI-multimorbidity/partialLDSC/README.md

-`partialLDSC` is an R-package to estimate partial genetic correlations from GWAS summary statistics, and compare them to their unadjusted counterparts, to quantify the contribution of a given confounder in explaining genetic similarity between conditions.
+`partialLDSC` is an R-package to estimate partial genetic correlations from GWAS summary statistics, and compare them to their unadjusted counterparts, to quantify the contribution of a set potential confounders in explaining genetic similarity between conditions.
+The partial genetic correlations between two conditions correspond to their genetic correlation, holding the genetic effects of a the potential confounders constant.
+Differences between unadjusted and partial estimates are not necessarily due to a causal effect of the potential confounders on both conditions and further (causal inference) analyses might be needed to better describe the relationship between the conditions and the potential confounders.
 It relies on cross-trait LD-score regression (LDSC), as first described by [Bulik-Sullivan, B. et al. - “An atlas of genetic correlations across human diseases and